 Newcastle’s three central bus stations: Eldon Square, Haymarket and Northumberland, give you plenty of options along the route.

 If you’re heading into Newcastle from around the UK, you’ll find the start of the race a short walk from Central station.

-Take the Metro to Haymarket and you’ll have a 15 minute walk to the start of the race.
+Take the Metro to Haymarket and a 15 minute walk to the start of the race.
 If you’d prefer to see the winners, head to South Shields and it’s a 15 minute walk to the finish line.

 If you want to take on the half marathon after you touch down at Newcastle Airport, take the Metro or a taxi and you’ll be in the town centre in under 30 minutes.